zlmturnout/Cyberpunk_CodeMatrix_decipher/README.md

        55  55  1C  E9  7A  7A        7A  1C  7A           Level3
        E9  1C  7A  7A  7A  7A
 ```
-You need to find a route in the CodeMatrix box to acquire sequences which meet the required sequence, sequences with higher level means more bonus.<br>
+You need to find a route in the CodeMatrix box to obtain sequences which meet the required sequence, sequences with higher level means more bonus.<br>
 you have 6 BUffer meaning you have six steps (choose one code each step,and one code can only be chosen once).<br>

 ## Define the Problem